ARCAspace: Mission 3, 4 and 4B

-Helen was a demonstrator rocket for the Haas balloon launched orbital rocket.
+Helen was a demonstrator rocket for the Haas balloon-launched orbital rocket.
 It was intended to test in flight the avionics and gravitational stabilization method proposed for the much larger Haas rocket.
 Helen was intended to reach an altitude of 80 km.
 Two versions were created, a three-stage rocket that had cylindrical tanks and used hydrogen peroxide as monopropellant fuel, and a two-stage spherical tank rocket that used the same propulsion type.
 The rocket used a physically flawed stabilization technique based on the pendulum rocket fallacy.

-Mission 3 took place on November 14, 2009 on the Black Sea.
-Romanian Naval Forces participated at the mission with one logistical ship, one diver's ship and another fast craft.
+Mission 3 took place on November 14, 2009, on the Black Sea.
+Romanian Naval Forces participated in the mission with one logistical ship, one diver's ship and another fast craft.
 For this mission, ARCA constructed the largest stratospheric helium balloon to date.
 An error in construction caused the balloon's inflation arms to wrap around the base of the balloon when it was inflated.
-The team managed to unwrap the arms and to resume inflation but sunset was approaching and the solar balloon could no longer be used.
+The team managed to unwrap the arms and resume inflation but sunset was approaching and the solar balloon could no longer be used.
 The mission was cancelled.

 For Mission 4 ARCAspace decided to use a helium balloon instead and to redesign the Helen rocket.
 The new version, named Helen 2, was prepared for flight on August 4, 2010.
 When balloon inflation was initiated, the balloon ruptured because of a construction error and the mission was cancelled.

-A new attempt was made on October 1, 2010 by using only the final stage of the Helen 2 rocket and a smaller helium balloon.
+A new attempt was made on October 1, 2010, by using only the final stage of the Helen 2 rocket and a smaller helium balloon.
 The flight, named Mission 4B, was successful, Helen 2 launching at an altitude of 14,000 m and the rocket reaching an altitude of 38.7 km.
 After the difficulties encountered with stratospheric balloons, ARCA decided to stop work on the Haas rocket and design a new family of ground-launched orbital and suborbital rockets.

 Mission 5

 Mission 5 was carried out in partnership with the Romanian Air Club and the Romanian Aeronautic Federation.
 It took place before the Helen 2 rocket launch.
-The flight took place on April 27, 2010 between 07:45 and 08:45 AM, taking off from Hogiz, Brasov.
+The flight took place on April 27, 2010, between 07:45 and 08:45 AM, taking off from Hogiz, Brasov.
 A manned hot air balloon lifted the Helen 2 rocket pressurised capsule to an altitude of 5200 m.
 The maximum distance between the carrier balloon and the command center at Sanpetru airfield was 42 km, which corresponded with the Helen 2 rocket simulated safety zone.
 The balloon crew was composed of Mihai Ilie – pilot, Mugurel Ionescu – copilot, and Dumitru Popescu – ELL equipment operator.
 The objective of the flight was to test telemetry, command and live TV transmission for the Helen 2 rocket.